aljazsim/vs-code-typescript-class-organizer/README.md

 # TypeScript Class Organizer for VS Code

-Keeps your TypeScript code organized by grouping and ordering class members.
+VS Code extension for keeping your TypeScript code organized by grouping and ordering class members.

 ## Features
 Organize currently opened TypeScript file or all TypeScript files in your project.